Projects at our Mt Piper and Wallerawang power stations

 With a generating capacity of around 1400MW, there is a need to provide advanced ash placement to better serve the environment of the Mt Piper region.
 At present, approximately 10.1 million tonnes of ash has been redirected into the currently used ash placement area.
 Based on the rate in which ash is placed there, this area is expected to reach capacity by 2015.

 To combat this, in 2012 a proposal was put forth to the NSW Minister for Planning and Infrastructure to create a new ash placement area in Lamberts North.
 This was approved and construction was completed in May 2013, and serves the function of ensuring further ash produced from Mt Piper Power Station is placed in an environmentally sustainable manner.

 NSW Department of Planning and Infrastructure provides further information about the Mt Piper Ash Placement Project through their Environmental Assessment, Submissions Report and Determination.

-To read more about the Kerosene Vale Ash Repository Project, the Environmental Assessment, Submissions Report and Determination can be accessed on the NSW Department of Planning and Infrastructure website.
+To read more about the Kerosene Vale Ash Repository Project visit the NSW Department of Planning and Infrastructure website.

 Do you have an interest in these projects?

 Want to find out about Mt Piper and Wallerawang power station?